THE CAREER EXPLORATION PROGRAM

 Educating Children to Explore Their Interests that Will Expand Their Horizons

 Our world is changing faster than ever before.
 New technologies are affecting every aspect of our lives — how we work, how we learn, how we communicate, and how we spend our spare time.
 With all these changes come new opportunities in education and the world of work.
 There are hundreds of choices available to students, so it is important to spend some time investigating the different options.
-Regardless of where someone is in their career decision-making process, students will learn how they can start taking steps toward finding a career that’s right for them.
+Regardless of how certain a student is in their career decision-making process, they will learn from the practical experience of a broad and inclusive array of professionals what it took to develop the right path for them.

-Students will be able to meet professionals/subject matter experts in their area of class instruction and be able to:
+Students will be able to meet professionals/subject matter experts in their area of class instruction and learn to:

-- Research careers based on their interests using information from the subject matter expert to further narrow their career search outlook, earnings, and working conditions
+- Research careers based on their interests using information from the subject matter expert to further explore their career search

 - Identify and research jobs, contact potential employers discussing job opportunities, identify important skills needed for their first jobs, and do a self-assessment to see which skills they already have and what skills they need to acquire